 What makes a landing page convert?

 A landing page converts when it matches the promise that brought the visitor in, states one clear offer, backs it with proof, and points to a single obvious action, in that order.
-The median landing page converts at 6.6%; pages that get this sequence right often reach 10% or more.
+The median paid landing page converts around 6.96%; pages that get this sequence right often do considerably better.

 How many calls to action should a landing page have?